A Unifying Approach to Probabilistic Testing Equivalences: Introduction

 The interplay between nondeterminism and randomness is a central issue.
 Some studies~\cite{CLEAVELAND199993} resolved all nondeterministic choices probabilistically, limiting their applicability to general probabilistic concurrent systems.
 The RCCS model in the paper incorporates both nondeterminism and randomness, allowing us to demonstrate a proper treatment of nondeterminism in the presence of randomness.
-To help describe our general testing framework, a new form of probabilistic transitions is introduced.
-Instead of using the tree-based semantic~\cite{fu_ModelIndependentApproach_2021, wu_AnalyzingDivergenceNondeterministic_2024a, wu_ProbabilisticWeakBisimulation_2023, yi_TestingProbabilisticNondeterministic_1992} or the scheduler-based approach~\cite{turrini_PolynomialTimeDecision_2015} and the lifting method~\cite{deng_SemanticsProbabilisticProcesses_2014, DENG201758}, we develop a novel transition system to describe the evolution of the probabilistic processes in a probabilistic testing scenario.
-Our testing equivalences are all \emph{congruence relations}; they are closed under all the operations of our concern.
-This is quite significant for a full-fledged interaction model.
-In most previous studies, equivalence relations are defined for models that disown the concurrent composition operator or the recursion operator.

-Research on probabilistic fair testing remains quite limited, whereas probabilistic may equivalence has been extensively studied.
-Beyond the aforementioned differences in models and methods, regarding the may equivalence itself, we believe that our notion aligns with some existing definitions~\cite{deng_SemanticsProbabilisticProcesses_2014, yi_TestingProbabilisticNondeterministic_1992}.
-For clarity, we will not include formal comparisons or proofs of equivalence with these existing definitions.
-But thanks to the model-independent nature of our approach, our definitions can be readily adapted to the models studied in the literature, and the derivation of the analogous results is straightforward.
+To support our unifying testing approach, we develop a novel distribution-based semantics that directly captures the evolution of processes in a probabilistic testing scenario.
+It is worth noting that this differs from existing methods, such as the tree-based semantics~\cite{fu_ModelIndependentApproach_2021, wu_AnalyzingDivergenceNondeterministic_2024a, wu_ProbabilisticWeakBisimulation_2023, yi_TestingProbabilisticNondeterministic_1992}, the scheduler-based approach~\cite{turrini_PolynomialTimeDecision_2015}, and the lifting techniques~\cite{deng_SemanticsProbabilisticProcesses_2014, DENG201758}.
+In brief, our distribution-based approach exhibits several appealing properties.
+It is \emph{simple}, as it avoids intricate constructions such as schedulers and infinite unfolding trees (see Lemma~\ref{lem:linearity_of_probabilistic_transition_strengthened}); \emph{general}, since the theory relies only on the underlying probabilistic labelled transition system rather than model-specific syntactic details (see the case study on pCSP); and \emph{semantically well-founded}, as its distribution-based nature aligns closely with the essence of probabilistic systems, making it broadly deployable in settings where tree-based or scheduler-based approaches are used (see in particular Section~\ref{sec:comparison}).
+Further technical comparisons are provided in the main text.

 \paragraph{Contributions}